IRS Form 8898 Instructions

 Under the tax home test, you cannot have a tax home outside the possession during any part of the tax year.
 For tax purposes, your tax home is your regular or main place of business, employment, or post of duty regardless of where you maintain your family home.

-If you do not have a regular or main place of business because of the nature of your work or because you are not engaged in a trade or business, then your tax home is the place where you regularly live.
+If you do not have a regular or main place of business because of the nature of your work or because you are not engaged in a trade or business activities, then your tax home is the place where you regularly live.

 If you do not fit either of these categories, you are considered an itinerant and your tax home is wherever you work.